emacsorphanage/quickrun/README.md

 |  C-c C-c  | Kill quickrun process  |

-## File Local Variables
+## Buffer Local Variables

+Buffer local variables is priority to default parameters.

 #### `quickrun-option-cmd-alist`

-File local variables is priority to other parameter.
+Command alist.

 #### `quickrun-option-command`

-Command alist.
+Command key(Expanded to %c)

 #### `quickrun-option-cmdkey`

-Command key(String expanded to %c.)
+Command key of command parameter.

 #### `quickrun-option-cmdopt`

-Command option(String expanded to %o)
+Command option(Expanded to %o)

 #### `quickrun-option-args`

-Program argument(String expanded to %a.)
+Program argument(Expanded to %a.)

 #### `quickrun-option-shebang`

-If this value is `non-nil`, and first line of source file is stated "#!", the following string is treated as ":command".
+If this value is `non-nil` and first line of source file is started "#!", the following string is treated as ":command".

 #### `quickrun-option-outputter`

 Outputter function.

-## User Defined Command with file local variables

-`quickrun.el` has some file local variable.

-For example, C11 C++ program file.
+See *Outputter* section

+### Example of buffer local variable

+Setting C++11.

 ```c++
 #include <iostream>